 The preferred method for receiving grades is Faculty Access (http://facultyaccess.uchicago.edu); however, the University Registrar will accept paper grade rosters when necessary.
 Instructors can print their grade roster from Faculty Access and, once completed and signed, submit it to the Registrar’s Office in the Press Building, 1427 E 60th Street, or via fax at 773-702-3562.

-Grades for graduating students must be submitted online by 11:59PM the Saturday one week before Convocation.
-(If submitting a paper grade sheet, the deadline is 3:00PM on the Friday one week before Convocation.)
-Graduating students are highlighted in blue on the online roster and have a ‡ next to the name.
+Grades for graduating students must be submitted online by 11:59PM the Saturday one week before awarding of degrees.
+(If submitting a paper grade sheet, the deadline is 3:00PM on the Friday one week before awarding of degrees)

 All other final grades must be submitted to the University Registrar the Tuesday following the end of Winter and Spring Quarters and the Wednesday following the end of Summer and Autumn Quarters.